freakout42/macrocalc/docs/index.md

 man-page.

-mc was a professional commercial product, sold a couple hundred times for AIX, UnixWare, SCO, Coherent and Interactive during the 1990-2005 years - now going open-source under the "Simplified BSD License".
+mc was a professional commercial product, sold a couple hundred times for AIX, UnixWare, SCO, Coherent and Interactive during the 1991-2005 years - now going open-source under the "Simplified BSD License".

 ### build

-mc was born in 1992 on Coherent (16-bit 286 Unix-Clone) - there was no networking and a 64k (kilobyte!) address-room.
+mc was born in 1991 on Coherent (16-bit 286 Unix-Clone) - there was no networking and an only 64k (kilobyte!) address-room.
 So no automake.
 The portability lies in a flexible Makefile and a portability-layer (like apaches portable runtime).
 This layer lives in arx/. mc is an os-independent ansi-c source and lives in mc/.